RadhiFadlillah/boom/README.md

         └── post-3.md     // https://example.com/category-2/post-3
 ```

+The only limitations for content structure are :

+- There must be no directories named `assets` and `themes` in root of `content` directory;
+- There must be no files named `assets.md` and `themes.md` in root of `content` directory;
+- There must be no files named `tag-*.md` and directories named `tag-*` anywhere within content directory.

 ## Metadata

 It's recommended to put metadata on your markdown file.
 Metadata in `boom` is stored as [TOML file][1] which fulfill struct below :